lukaszmadrzynski/Website-Update/content/pages/why-us.md

       team committed to sustainable ecotourism in Yunnan, China, in the captivating regions of Lijiang and Shangri-La.
     text: >+
-      <div style="text-align: left">Our Core Difference: Passion, Expertise, and
+      <div style="text-align: left">**Our Core Difference: Passion, Expertise,
-      Sustainability in China Travel:
+      and Sustainability in China Travel.**

-      At Cloud Mountain Ecotours, we believe your journey through Yunnan, China, should be more than just a sightseeing trip.
+      At Cloud Mountain Ecotours, we believe your journey, should be more than just a sightseeing trip.
 It should be an immersive experience that connects you deeply with the land, the culture, and the people, while contributing positively to their well-being.
 Here's what sets us apart for your China travel adventure:</div>

     actions: []
     colors: bg-light-fg-dark